Purpose

 Note

-- When multiple partitions are to be precreated, the interval between partition boundaries is
+- When multiple partitions are to be pre-created, the partition boundaries are spaced by

 TIME_UNIT.

-For more information about creating a dynamic partition table, see Create a dynamic partition table.
+For more information about how to create a dynamic partition table, see Create a dynamic partition table.

 Here is an example: